Visit The First National Park in the U.S.

-The first national park in the US, Yellowstone National Park, was established in 1872.
+Did you know Yellowstone is the first national park in the US?
+It was established in 1872.
 The 2,219,791-acre park stretches across three states—Idaho, Montana, and Wyoming—and is known for its wildlife as well as famous geothermal features like Old Faithful Geyser.

 Yellowstone is open year-round, with the busy summer season being frequented by tourists, and the winter season with fewer people but beautiful snowy views and experiences.
 As with all National Parks, please check Yellowstone National Park’s website for updates regarding current alerts and closures.